ggongg/ggongg/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working as a business systems analyst in global wholesale operations (Global Banking and Markets) at a financial institution where I focus on improving efficiency through Macros in Visual Basic in Excel.
+- 🔭 I’m currently working as a business systems analyst in Global Banking and Markets at a financial institution where I focus on improving efficiency through Macros in Visual Basic in Excel.

 📝 Recent Roles
 - Business Systems Analyst Intern - Summer 2022